Swahili: Agreement

 Swahili phrases agree with nouns in a system of concord but, if the noun refers to a human, they accord with noun classes 1–2 regardless of their noun class.
 Verbs agree with the noun class of their subjects and objects; adjectives, prepositions and demonstratives agree with the noun class of their nouns.
 In Standard Swahili (Kiswahili sanifu), based on the dialect spoken in Zanzibar, the system is rather complex; however, it is drastically simplified in many local variants where Swahili is not a native language, such as in Nairobi.
 In non-native Swahili, concord reflects only animacy: human subjects and objects trigger a-, wa- and m-, wa- in verbal concord, while non-human subjects and objects of whatever class trigger i-, zi-.
 Infinitives vary between standard ku- and reduced i-. ("Of" is animate wa and inanimate ya, za.)

 In Standard Swahili, human subjects and objects of whatever class trigger animacy concord in a-, wa- and m-, wa-, and non-human subjects and objects trigger a variety of gender-concord prefixes.

 Dialects and closely related languages

 This list is based on Swahili and Sabaki: a linguistic history.

 Dialects

+Modern standard Swahili, written in Latin, is based on Kiunguja, the dialect spoken in Zanzibar City.

+Swahili literature and poetry, traditionally written in Swahili Ajami, is based on Kiamu, the dialect of Lamu on the Kenyan Coast.

-Modern standard Swahili is based on Kiunguja, the dialect spoken in Zanzibar City, but there are numerous dialects of Swahili, some of which are mutually unintelligible, such as the following:
+But there are numerous other dialects of Swahili, some of which are mutually unintelligible, such as the following: